Real Estate in Panama

 What is a typical expat home or apartment like in Panama?

 "In a highrise, and that was after living in a home, on the ground, in California.
 Never dreamed I'd be going vertical again.
-But it has safety advantages, especially in a building that has a good, stable reputation," explained one expat living in Panama City, Panama.
+But it has safety advantages, especially in a building that has a good, stable reputation," said one expat in Panama City.

 What is the average cost of housing in Panama?